 Firefighters, retired and active, of the City of Bloomington are members of the Bloomington Fire Department Relief Association.
 The Association is the administrator of a single-employer defined benefit pension plan available to firefighters.
-The Association was established April 1, 1947, and operates under the provisions of 1965 Minn.
+The Association was established April 1, 1947, and operates under the provisions of Minn.
+Stat. § 69.80; 2013 Minn.
 Laws, ch.
-446, as amended, and the applicable provisions of Minn.
-Stat. chs.
-69, 424 (2000) (see 2002 Minn.
+111, art.
+5, §§ 31 to 42; Minn.
+Stat., ch.
+424 (2000) (to the extent applicable) see 2002 Minn.
 Laws, ch.
 392, art.
-1, § 7), 423A, and 424A.
+1, § 7; and 1965 Minn.
+Laws, ch.
+446, as amended.
 It is governed by a Board of Trustees made up of six members elected by the members of the Association for three-year terms, and three members who serve as ex officio voting members of the Board, drawn from the City of Bloomington, and shall include one elected City official, one elected or appointed City official designated by the City Council, and the Fire Chief.